One of the easiest ways to save money on Los Angeles attractions is by buying the Go Los Angeles pass.

 What Is Go Los Angeles?

-There are two different types of Go City passes that you can buy for exploring Los Angeles: the All-Inclusive pass that’s perfect for tourists and the Build Your Own pass for people who only want to see specific attractions.
+There are two different types of Go City passes that you can buy for exploring Los Angeles: the All-Inclusive pass that’s perfect for tourists and the Explorer pass for people who only want to see specific attractions.
 The latter is also a great way for city residents to see the sights for less.

 How Do I Use My Go Los Angeles Pass?